ercanbeyen/banking-application/README.md

 If you want to monitor specific metric, you should append the metric to the actuator URL.
 For example, in order to check health, you should use the following URL to check health.<br/>
 `http://localhost:${PORT}/actuator/health`

-### MailPit Page
+### Mailpit Page
 ---

-You may use MailPit page to access the incoming emails.<br/>
+You may use Mailpit page to access the incoming emails.<br/>
-You can access MailPit page using the following URL.<br/>
+You can access Mailpit page using the following URL.<br/>
 `http://localhost:8025`

 ### API Documentation